 Those who edited the lectionary readings for the day chose to present the parable of the lost son and skip the parable of the lost sheep and the lost coin.
 This trilogy of parables is all found in Luke chapter 15.
 Reading the three together allows us to get a better sense of what Jesus is showing.
 There is great joy in finding what has been lost, there is great joy in being found!
 Maybe we can recall something or someone that had been lost and then found, or have we ever experienced a time where we have been lost or separated, have we experienced a time of reconciliation?

 I was somewhere in the age range from about six to eight when I came to the realization that I was separated from my parents in the Enfield Mall.
 I believe it was close to Christmas and we were in the toy store.
 I must have become distracted by something interesting, and stayed to investigate, while my parents and sister continued on.
 At some point, I became aware of that fact.
 It did not take long for the anxiety and fear to rise within me and the tears to well up.
-I walked through a few isles with no success of finding my family and then I headed toward the entrance that led out into the main mall.
+I walked through a few isles with no success in finding my family and then I headed toward the entrance that led out into the main mall.

 Before continuing on I remembered my mother telling me that if I ever got lost, that I was to stay where I was and she would find me.
 As I stood indecisively and wondering what to do, a woman noticed my predicament and led me to a stone bench outside the store.
 We sat and she stayed with me until my parents returned.
 I am sure the time of separation seemed a lot longer to me than the actual time, and much of the memory is fuzzy, but the anxiety of separation had an impact on me as did the relief and joy of reconciliation!